Monetra/mstdlib/cluster/README.md

 - VotedFor      - ptr   - Points to the node voted in the current term if any
 - ElectionTimer - timer - Timer to try start a new election.
 Reset if node receives a RequestVote
+- Flags         - bits  - Flags about the connection, for instance we need `AUTHENTICATED_PEER`, and `AUTHENTICATED_SELF` to make sure a node is allowed to transition to join.

 ## Nodes List